mdaffin/disconnected.systems/content/blog/2017-03-10-custom-rpi-image-with-github-travis.md

 about getting started with travis [here](https://docs.travis-ci.com/user/for-beginners).

+{{< img src="/images/custom-rpi-image-with-github-travis/06-travis-enable.png"  title="Enable travis for our repo" >}}

-Create a travis yaml file in the root of your repo called `.travis.yml` (the leading dot `.` is important, do not miss it off).
+Now head back to github and create a travis yaml file in the root of your repo called `.travis.yml` (the leading dot `.` is important, do not miss it off).

 ```yaml
 dist: trusty